Battery Ignition System is used in Automobile (IC Engine) to produce a spark in the spark plug for the combustion of fuel.

 Battery Ignition System Construction or Parts:

-It consists of following construction or Parts:
+Battery Ignition System consists of following Main Parts:

 - Ballast Resistor